 Its fab living in a small round house, with the sound of birds and sunlight through the roof skylight.
 But- existing in one room can drive one slightly bonkers.
 Especially in winter.
 I get depressed in UK winter anyway yurt or house, but i get cabin fever for sure.
 Energy levels are low- its really time to hibernate but we have to carry on with the work/ life routines the same all year.

 The mess that a small person creates is boringly constant and i cant escape it by closing a door to at least one space that isn’t full of crap!
 I’m constantly tidying but its never tidy.
 How DO tidy people do it?!
 It’s beyond me.
-I know I have to make the most of these young days with my son and not get too stressed about housework, but i would like it at least sometimes to no look like a chaotic pile of stuff .
+I know I have to make the most of these young days with my son and not get too stressed about housework.
+However I would like it, at least sometimes, to no look like a chaotic pile of shit .
 A huge amount my brain space is used up with coming up with new storage solutions and thinking about really needing to get rid of stuff.
 I get as far as filling a bag with old toys/ clothes, then, either Leo finds them and empties it again , or it sits in a bag for months, occasionally makes it as far as the car, where its sits for months.
 Eventually may make it to the charity shop- this is when i feel like one “of the on top of things organised mums”- a very rare feeling.
-There are evenings when i just sit and look at it all wanting to do something about it but with no energy to do anything so it stays where it is – again.
+There are evenings when I just sit and stare at it all wanting to do something about it but with no energy to do anything so it stays where it is – again.

 I am so used to our outdoor compost toilet that it really isnt the worst thing about yurt life.
 It’s an excuse to get out and see the stars in the middle of the night which i wouldn’t otherwise do.
 At times it can be tricky when I need to go to the toilet but my son doesn’t want me to.
 When he was a baby I would bring him with me in the sling unless he was sleeping.
 As a toddler he has also often come with me.
 Most of the time its fine for me to pop to the toilet.
 Sometimes it isnt.
 I recall on morning when he wanted me to stay in bed for morning cuddles – and I really needed to go!
 I had to leave him as he wouldn’t come with me.
 He had a MASSIVE tantrum which lasted for at least 30 minutes with him crying and shouting in my face ” mummy, put your poo back in your bottom” over and over again.
 He was VERY angry.
 I had to hied my laughter.
 “It’s not funny mummy.
 Put your poo BACK IN YOUR BOTTOM.”
 What a way to start the day.